acissejnotosi/photoSearchTool/README.md

 # How to Use Your Project

-After downloading the project, install the packages via the command ["npm install"](`npm install`).
-After that, simply run the project with the command ["npm start"](`npm start`).This way the project can be run in the browser.
+After downloading the project, install the packages via the command (`npm install`).
+After that, simply run the project with the command (`npm start`).This way the project can be run in the browser.

 ## Available Scripts